 Contributed Paper C145

-The Accessibility Analysis of Senior High School Statistics Textbooks in Indonesia
+The Accessibility Analysis of Senior High School Statistics Texts in Indonesian Textbooks

 AuthorsNurul Taflihati Masykar (Taiwan)